Influence of fake news in Twitter during the 2016 US presidential election: Results

-In order to uncover the most influential users of each retweet network, we use the Collective Influence (CI) algorithm\cite{Morone2015} which is based on the solution of the optimal network percolation, i.e. the problem of finding the minimal number of nodes to remove in order to destroy the network's giant component.
-The CI algorithm considers influence as an emergent collective property, not as a local property such as the node's degree, and has been shown to be able to identify super-spreaders of information in social networks\cite{Morone2016,Teng2016}.
-We apply here the CI algorithm to directed networks, by only considering the out-degree of a node and therefore identifying the most influential sources of information in each networks (see Methods).
-For a Twitter user to be highly ranked by the CI algorithm, she/he does not necessarily need to be directly retweeted by many users, but she/he needs to have several highly retweeted users at close network distance from her/him (see Methods).\\
+In order to uncover the most influential users of each retweet network, we use the Collective Influence (CI) algorithm\cite{Morone2015} which is based on the solution of the optimal network percolation.
+For a Twitter user to be highly ranked by the CI algorithm, she/he does not necessarily need to be directly retweeted by many users, but she/he needs to be surrounded by highly retweeted users (see Methods for more details).\\

-Table~\ref{tab:influencers} shows the top 25 influencers, ranked using CI, for each media category.
-The top influencers for each category are: @PrisonPlanet for fake news, @realDonaldTrump for extremely biased, @FoxNews for right \& right leaning, @CNN for center, @nytimes for left leaning and @HuffPost for left news.
-A check-mark (\checkmark) is added next to the accounts that are verified by Twitter.
-Verifying its accounts is a feature offered by Twitter, that ``lets people know that an account of public interest is authentic'' (\url{help.twitter.com/en/managing-your-account/about-twitter-verified-accounts}).
-We also show the number of verified, unverified and deleted accounts among the top 100 influencers of each category in Fig.\,\ref{fig:bar_plot_influencers} and the networks they form are shown in Fig.\,\ref{fig:retweet_networks}.